citizenfx/natives/GRAPHICS/CreateCheckpoint.md

 * type - The type of checkpoint to create.
 See below for a list of checkpoint types.
 * pos1 - The position of the checkpoint.
 * pos2 - The position of the next checkpoint to point to.
 * diameter - The diameter of the checkpoint.
-This was previously incorrectly documented as radius.
 * color - The color of the checkpoint.
 * reserved - Special parameter, see below for details.
 Usually set to 0 in the scripts.
 Checkpoint types (prior to game build 2189):